aptech/docs/docs/CR-olsqrmt.rst

 Format
 ----------------
-.. function:: b = olsqrmt(y, x, tol)
+.. function:: b = olsqrmt(depvars indepvars, tol)

-    :param y: dependent variable
+    :param depvar: dependent variable
-    :type y: Nx1 vector
+    :type depvar: Nx1 vector

-    :param x: independent variables
+    :param indepvars: independent variables
-    :type x: NxP matrix
+    :type indepvars: NxP matrix

     :param tol: the tolerance for testing if diagonal elements are approaching zero.
         The default value is 10-14.
     :type tol: scalar

-    :return b: of least squares estimates of regression of *y* on *x*.
-If *x* does not have full rank, then the coefficients that cannot be estimated will be zero.
+    :return b: least squares estimates of
+        regression of *depvar* on *indepvars*.
+If *indepvars* does not have full rank, then the coefficients that cannot be estimated will be zero.